Death of Whitney Houston: Posthumous releases

 On December 16, 2022, RCA released the soundtrack album to Houston's featured film biopic, titled, I Wanna Dance with Somebody (The Movie: Whitney New, Classic and Reimagined), to every digital download platform all over the world.
 The soundtrack includes reimagined remixes of some of Houston's classics and several newly discovered songs such as Houston's cover of CeCe Winans' "Don't Cry" (labeled as "Don't Cry for Me" on Houston's soundtrack) at the Commitment to Life AIDS benefit concert in Los Angeles in January 1994, remixed by house producer Sam Feldt.

 In March 2023, Arista, Legacy Recordings and Gaither Music Group released Houston's first gospel compilation, I Go to the Rock: The Gospel Music of Whitney Houston.
 The album included three 1981 demo recordings recorded when Houston was 17, including "Testimony" and "He Can Use Me", while also featuring unearthed live recordings of Houston performing the gospel standards, "This Day", "He/I Believe" and, with CeCe Winans, an inspired rendition of "Bridge Over Troubled Water", recorded live at the second annual VH1 Honors in 1995 as well as previous recordings from The Bodyguard, The Preacher's Wife, and Sparkle.
 The album debuted at number two on Billboard's Top Gospel Albums chart, marking her first new entry on the chart since 1996.
 The album earned Houston a posthumous Billboard Music Award nomination for Top Gospel Album.
 On October 23 and 27, 2024, a film of Houston's then-unseen performance at Durban's Kings Park Stadium from November 1994 was shown at more than 900 international theaters, then followed by a live album released on November 8, to commemorate Houston's 30th anniversary of her landmark performances at South Africa after Nelson Mandela's historic presidential election win.

 On March 14, 2025, a remake of "It's Not Right but It's Okay" by German DJ and producer Felix Jaehn was released on Arista Records, marking the 25th anniversary of the original song's release.
 The remix became a hit in Israel, Estonia, Croatia and the Czech Republic.
 In the latter chart, it topped the major radio chart there, giving Houston a posthumous number one single in the country, her first chart-topper there.
 In September 2025, Calum Scott released a reimagined duet ballad rendition of "I Wanna Dance with Somebody (Who Loves Me)" with Houston, which is featured on his album, Avenoir.
+In August 2026, a couple of days before what was supposed to be her 63rd birthday, Arista released the number ones compilation album, WH1TNEY, which made the Billboard charts.
+Two days later, on her actual birthday, Mattel unveiled its official Barbie doll of Houston replicating her look from her famed 1987 music video of "I Wanna Dance with Somebody (Who Loves Me)".